sajidhamdard/learnjavascript/Exercises/solution-03.md

-1. Create a variable marks and assign any number.
+### Question 1.
+Create a variable marks and assign any number.
 If marks are greater than 60 then print Pass else print Fail.

 ```
 let marks = 59;